LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 indicates that the party is aiming at an exact spot on the map.
-At the end of the status line comes the length of the shortest path from the leader's position to the spot and the straight-line distance, one that a flung projectile would travel, between the two points.
+At the end of the status line comes the length of the shortest path from the leader's position to the spot and the straight-line distance between the two points, one that a flung projectile would travel.

 Basic Commands